Israamanaziz/Diabetes-Prediction-using-ML-practice-problems/README.md

 # Diabetes-Prediction-using-ML-practice-problems
-Practice project from Siddhardhan's ML Tutorial for Diabetes Prediction using SVM.
-For learning purposes only.
+Practice project - ML Tutorial for Diabetes Prediction using SVM.

 ## INTRODUCTION
 This is a machine learning practice project based on Diabetes prediction.